Online training opportunities are listed below – click on the plus sign next to the topic of your choice to expand the information.

 Online learning modules

-Each of these modules can be accessed 24 hours per day and is accredited for RACGP and ACRRM points.
+Modules can be accessed 24 hours per day and is accredited for RACGP and ACRRM points.

 Access a one-hour online seminar on bowel cancer, screening and how nurses working in general practice can approach bowel screening with patients has been developed by Australian Primary Health Care Nurses Association.